ipfs/specs/src/routing/http-routing-v1.md

 ### Announcement Schema

-The `announcement` schema can be used in `PUT` operations to announce content providers or peer routing information.
+The `announcement` schema can be used in `POST` operations to announce content providers or peer routing information.

 ```json
   {